Trans-Kalimantan Highway Southern Route: Route background

 The Trans-Kalimantan Highway Southern Route is one of the three backbone highways in Kalimantan being planned by the Indonesian government; the other two are the Trans-Kalimantan Highway Central Route (Jalan Lintas Kalimantan Poros Tengah) and the Trans-Kalimantan Highway Northern Route (Jalan Lintas Kalimantan Poros Utara).
 None of the three highways bear any route number yet.
 The total length of the Trans-Kalimantan Highway Southern Route is 3901 km.

 The Trans-Kalimantan Highway Southern Route is a semi-circular highway that runs along the coastlines of Kalimantan.
 The highway begins from Aruk, a small border town in Sambas Regency, West Kalimantan, where the highway continues in Sarawak as the Lundu–Biawak Road Q516.
 It passes through most major cities and towns in Kalimantan.
 Most major bridges in Kalimantan such as the Kapuas Bridge, Tayan Bridge, Barito Bridge and Mahakam Bridge are located along this highway.
 There is a missing link between Penajam and Balikpapan separated by Balikpapan Bay, requiring motorists to cross the bay by ferry or use a longer provincial highway that bypasses the bay.
 The missing link is planned to be eliminated through the construction of the Balang Island Bridge, which is targeted to be completed in 2019.
-From Balikpapan to Samarinda, the highway runs in parallel with the first controlled-access expressway in Borneo, the Samarinda-Balikpapan Expressway, which is also under construction.
+From Balikpapan to Samarinda, the highway runs in parallel with the first controlled-access expressway in Borneo, the Samarinda-Balikpapan Expressway.
 The Trans-Kalimantan Highway Southern Route ends at Malinau City in North Kalimantan, where the highway is linked to the Trans-Kalimantan Highway Northern Route to Simanggaris.

 The entire Trans-Kalimantan Highway Southern Route, together with the Trans-Malindo Highway and the section of the Trans-Kalimantan Highway Northern Route from Malinau City to Simanggaris, forms the Indonesian section of the Asian Highway Network route AH150.